dacmess/TESS-ExoClass-FTL/doc/TEC_FTL_Single_Sector_Procedure.md

         $ g++ -std=c++11 -Wno-unused-result -O3 -o modshift -O modshift.cpp

+The compiled modshift file should be in your tec\_root directorty: e.g., /nobackupp15/$USER/git/tec, as this is where the python wrapper modshift\_test.py will look for it.

-In modshift_test.py *near* Line 536 the syscall variable needs to point to the compiled modshift (as described  below in Step 12).
+{:: comment} In modshift_test.py *near* Line 536 the syscall variable needs to point to the compiled modshift (as described  below in Step 12). {:/ comment}

 I created git/tec/tec_startup to add the definitions below.
 Before running tec step 10 you should source this file: